Updated: September, 2021

-- I received a copy of this book via [name of source, i.e. Netgalley, Edelweiss, the publisher, author] and I’m reviewing it voluntarily.
+- I received a copy of this book via [name of source, i.e., NetGalley, Edelweiss, the publisher, author] and I’m reviewing it voluntarily.

 - This review was based on a complimentary pre-release copy.

-- That said, I liked it so much that I bought…
+- That said, I liked it so much that I bought . . .

-Amazon resources for more details/help
+Amazon resources for more details or help

-Note: you might need to be logged in or have an account to see some of these pages.
+NOTE: You might need to be logged in or have an account to see some of these pages.

-- Most of us sell books on Amazon using one of their book-specific selling tools: KDP, CreateSpace, Advantage, or a third-party such as an Ingram service (they have many, but including IngramSpark).
-But you can also sell books via Seller Central’s Marketplace which has its own policies.
-Turns out these are the same for books; you just find them in a different place.
+- Most of us sell books on Amazon using one of their book-specific selling tools: KDP, Advantage, or a third-party such as an IngramSpark.
+You can also sell books via Amazon Seller Central’s Marketplace, which has its own policies.
+Turns out, these policies are the same for books.
+Look at this link for information.

 - Email Amazon to report problems or issues with reviews: email@example.com.

 - The 2021 Guide to Amazon Fees and Royalties for Kindle eBooks and KDP Print

 - Kindle Pre-Order Basics: 3 Important Things to Understand to Maximize the Benefits